phalcon-orphanage/docs/en/reference/flash.rst

     <div class="warningMessage">best check yo self, you're not looking too good.</div>

 As can be seen, also some CSS classes are added automatically to the DIVs.
 These classes allow you to define the graphical presentation of the messages in the browser.
-The CSS classes can be overridden, for example, if you're using Twitter bootrstrap, classes can be configured as:
+The CSS classes can be overridden, for example, if you're using Twitter bootstrap, classes can be configured as:

 .. code-block:: php